How Do I Apply?

 How do I find a research opportunity?

-Start by reviewing the list of opportunities posted by faculty.
+Review the list of opportunities posted by faculty.
 You can also learn about Brown faculty research interests by searching the University’s Research Directory.
 This website provides useful guidance for connecting with faculty.

 What if I reached out to a Brown faculty member and they have already agreed to partner with me on a project?